kolibri/kodo/README.md

     Current (tasks, that should be done next)
     Releases (for the finished tasks, that are deployed)

-And yes, the idea is, to possibly include the whole project into the "creating tasks" Task.
+And yes, the idea is, to possibly include the whole team into the "creating tasks" Task.
+The result will be better task descriptions

 ### Definition of Done as a Script